 I've seen this pattern repeat across every company that's successfully adapted to the post-AI Overviews landscape.
 Businesses that treat email as an afterthought are struggling, while those who've made it central to their content strategy are thriving.

-What This Means for Your Content Strategy Going Forward
+What Does This Mean for Your Content Strategy Going Forward?

-This shift requires more than just changing content ratios - it requires rethinking success metrics entirely.
-Instead of tracking keyword rankings and organic sessions, you're tracking brand mentions, email signups, and direct inquiries from social channels.
+Success metrics must shift from keyword rankings and organic sessions to brand mentions, email signups, and direct inquiries from social channels.
 When I work with clients on this transition, I help them establish new KPIs that reflect the reality of how their audience actually discovers and evaluates their services.

 Most companies I work with initially resist this shift because it means abandoning familiar metrics.
 The ones who make this transition earliest are seeing the strongest results.
 When I show clients their Google Search Console data alongside their lead quality metrics, the correlation becomes clear - fewer clicks, but better prospects.

-How to Audit Your Content for AI Absorption
+How Do You Audit Your Content for AI Absorption?

-How to Track AI Citations and Build Authority Signals
+How Do You Track AI Citations and Build Authority Signals?

-Monitoring AI citations requires a different approach from traditional SEO tracking.
+Tracking AI citations requires monitoring across multiple AI platforms because different systems access and present information differently.
 I regularly search for my brand name and key industry phrases in Perplexity since it actively searches the web for live answers.
 I also set up Google Alerts for my company name plus relevant industry terms.

 Frequently Asked Questions